crogger62/Linear/README.md

   --include-archived  (include archived issues in results)

+* webhook-server.ts - app to trial webhook using simple html page; see source for running instructions

 Typescript apps to create an issue, list issues (w/filtering), produce a count of issues per user and use of a webhook to catch various events defined in the API.

 Requires Linear API key in .env